PhilCorcoran/oracle-json/README.md

 ```
 # Options:
 `database` connection parameters for the ''oracle'' node module.
-'databasePool' database pool settings which can be:
+`databasePool` database pool settings which can be:
-    poolTimeout - time (s) that unused connections will be closed.
-Default 30
+    `poolTimeout` - time (s) that unused connections will be closed.
+Default 30.
-    queueTimeout - time (ms) to wait for a connection before returning an Error.
-Default 120000
+    `queueTimeout` - time (ms) to wait for a connection before returning an Error.
+Default 120000.
-    poolMin - The smallest number of connections the pool will shrink to - Default 0.
+    `poolMin` - The smallest number of connections the pool will shrink to - Default 0.
-    poolMax - The greatest number of connections the pool will grow to  - Default 1
+    `poolMax` - The greatest number of connections the pool will grow to  - Default 1.

 The following options are used on the call to execute a procedure;
 `noRespond` do not automatically respond to the client but save results of procedure as `res.locals.data`